paolofalcoruegg/axp/README.md

 ### Background & Inspiration

-A Chladni plate visualises the standing waves generated at its natural resonating frequencies.
-The original experiment consists of fine particles (e.g. sand) that are dispersed on a steel plate.
-When it is excited with a bow or a loudspeaker,  the plate starts to resonate and the sand bounces from the oscillating antinodes to the stationary nodes.
+A Chladni plate visualises the standing waves that form when it resonates at its natural frequencies.
+The original experiment consisted of fine particles (e.g. sand) that are dispersed on a steel plate.
+When the plate is excited with a bow or a loudspeaker,  it starts to resonate and the sand bounces from the oscillating antinodes to the stationary nodes.
 In mathematic terms, the nodes are the zero points of the plate's 2D wave equation at the excitation frequency.
 As the sand coalesces around these nodal lines of the standing wave, so-called Chladni figures become visible.
 They are shown below for a guitar backplate at its different resonating frequencies.

 <p align="center"><img width="700" src=".github/Chladni.svg"></p>
 <p align="center"><em>Figure 1: Chladni Figures on a Guitar Body. <a href="https://commons.wikimedia.org/wiki/File:Chladni_guitar.svg">Source</a></em></p>